tylerkelly7/Sepsis-Mortality-Prediction/README.md

 -->
 ## 📈 Future Work

-- “Resampling has been modularized in src/resampling.py.
+- Resampling has been modularized in src/resampling.py.
 Currently only SMOTE is supported and the design allows extension to undersampling or hybrid methods (e.g., SMOTEENN, ADASYN).
-Future work could refactor training code (repeated_cv_with_mixed_search) to accept additional resampling strategies as parameters.”
+Future work could refactor training code (repeated_cv_with_mixed_search) to accept additional resampling strategies as parameters.
 - BERT Extensions
 - Incorporating reinforcement and deep learning